 That worked, but I still needed some extra time to myself, so I used to arrive at the office early, to get some productive time before everybody else arrived.
 It was the perfect way to avoid interruptions.

 The world won’t stop for you.

-That might have been OK in the 1990s (yes, now you know how old I am), but even that doesn’t work anymore.
-Now, with social media, smartphones, BYOD, and globally dispersed teams, you might have no quiet time at all.
+That might have worked in the 1990s (yes, now you know how old I am), but even that doesn’t work anymore.
+Now, with social media, smartphones, BYOD, and endless Zoom meetings, you might have no quiet time at all.
 We live in an “always on” world, where it seems impossible to get any peace and quiet.

 The good news is: It’s not impossible.

 After all, you could switch off all your devices, stay inside, and only go out when you want to!
 But that’s not practical.
 What is practical is to set up your own rules about how, when and where you are willing to be interrupted.